eldadYikne/Barbara-weather/README.md

 ## Weather list
-You can view your different contacts, filter them by name.
-In addition, you can send message to contact.
+You can view your different location.
+In addition you can enter, add and delete locations.

  <img width="337"  alt="wather1" src="src/assets/img/2.png">